kaytwo/satc-api-2024/part.md

 6. Ranking of Low Competitive, Competitive, or High Competitive (in comparison to the other proposals reviewed by that panel).

-The mock panel will be led by a mentor or NSF program officer.
+The mock panel will be led by an experienced mentor or NSF program officer.
 The goal is to both provide feedback to the aspiring PI but also expose aspiring PIs to the review process, a key part of understanding how to write stronger, more competitive proposals.